codepath/ai201-week2-instructor-demo/README.md

 # AI 201 — Week 2 Demo: Concert Alert Agent

-**For instructors only.** Starter repo for the Week 2 lecture demo.

 ## What This Demo Does

 You'll build a live 3-tool agent that searches for upcoming concerts, checks ticket availability, and drafts a friend-alert text message — handling sold-out shows and missing artists gracefully along the way.

-Students will watch you write the two most important pieces of any agent: the tool definitions (how you describe tools to the model) and the ReAct agent loop (how the model decides what to do next).

 **Artists in the mock database:**